Welcome to the Inflatable Testing and Training Service (ITATS)

 Hertfordshire - East Sussex - Surrey - Hampshire - West Sussex - Oxfordshire - Lincolnshire - Cambridgeshire - Isle of Man - London - Buckinghamshire - Bedfordshire - Middlesex - Cumbria - Staffordshire - Dorset - North Wales - Devon - Avon - Norfolk - Suffolk - Cornwall - Newcastle Upon Tyne - Scotland - Belfast - Jersey - Yorkshire

-Grand Affairs Group has been involved in the inflatable industry for over 40 years and now includes the Inflatable Testing And Training Service (ITATS) as one of its divisions.
+The Inflatable Testing And Training Service (ITATS) is a division of Grand Affairs Group which has been involved in the inflatable industry for over 40 years .
 With a comprehensive knowledge of the inflatable play industry ITATS has become one of the leading Inflatable Testing And Training Companies in the UK.

 ITATS is headed up by Peter Grand who is a registered PIPA Inspector and Trainer.
 ITATS offers a professional and friendly service that is second to none and offers up to date advice regarding all aspects of the inflatable play industry.